-- monitor the investment performance of managers including developments in the business, people and investment process areas at managers - manage relationships with appointed managers, including meeting managers to discuss progress with their investment mandates - manage relationships with all investment service providers - monitor the service standards and performance of the Investment Consultant - meet and report to the Trustee board quarterly, or more frequently, if required.
+- monitor the investment performance of managers including developments in the business, people and investment process areas at managers (including integration of ESG & climate factors).
+To this end, ESG/carbon reporting of individual manager mandates is monitored by the ISC on a quarterly basis. - manage relationships with appointed managers, including meeting managers to discuss progress with their investment mandates. - manage relationships with all investment service providers. - monitor the service standards and performance of the Investment Consultant. - meet and report to the Trustee board quarterly, or more frequently, if required.